-A 31⁄2" Rod is journalled in the top holes of the 121⁄2" Strips.
+Parts required 2 of No. 1 6 , , 2 8 , , 5 1 , , 10 1 , , 11 1 , , 11 A 31⁄2" Rod is journalled in the top holes of the 121⁄2" Strips.
 Between the two Road Wheels on this Rod is a 1" fast Pulley, over which the cord controlling the cage passes.
-A Cord Anchoring Spring is pushed on one end of the Rod, and a Bush Wheel is fixed to the other end.
-The cage is built up from Trunnions and Flat Trunnions, and the 21⁄2" x11⁄2" Flexible Plates that form its sides are fastened to the Flat Trunnions by Angle Brackets.
+A Cord Anchoring Spring is pushed on the Rod at one end, and a Bush Wheel is locked to it at the other.
+The cage is built up from Trunnions and Flat Trunnions.

+and the 21⁄2"×11⁄2" Flexible Plates that form its sides are fastened to the Flat Trunnions by Angle Brackets.

-A 3" Bolt is passed through the holes of Reversed Angle Brackets bolted to the top of the cage, and Washers are placed on its shank for spacing purposes.
+A 3 Bolt is passed through the holes of Reversed Angle Brackets bolted to the top of the cage, and Washers are placed on its shank for spacing purposes.

 The guides 1 for the cage consist of a piece of Cord, which is passed over two Rods as shown and then led downward and through two holes in the Flanged Plate that forms the base.
-Washers are tied to each end of the Cord, underneath the Plate, to maintain it in tension.
+Washers are tied to each end of the Cord underneath the Plate, to maintain it in tension.